 LOCAL LETTINGS PLAN FOR THE REGENERATION OF WINSTANLEY & YORK ROAD ESTATES 4 3.
-MOVES TO NEW BUILD HOMES IN THE REGENERATED SCHEMES 10 THE SCHEMES 4 3.1 Eligibility 10 DEVELOPMENT PHASING PLANS 5 3.2 Tenants who may not qualify 10 WINSTANLEY AND YORK ROAD 5 3.3 Accommodation choices 10 1.
-EARLY MOVES 6 3.4 Offers to the replacement new build 1.1 Eligibility 6 home as the published phasing plan 1.2 Tenants who may not qualify for an early move 6 3.5 Refusals 11 1.3 Area and accommodation choices 6 4.
-MEETING ASSESSED NEED - EARLY MOVES, 1.4 Offers 7 AND NEW BUILD HOMES 12 1.5 Refusals 7 4.1 Size of accommodation and bedrooms required 12 4.2 Medical circumstances 1 2 2.
-FIRST PHASE MOVES FOR RESIDENTS OF PENNETHORNE HOUSE TO IDENTIFIED "OFF SITES" 8 4.3 Under occupation 1 3 2.1 Eligibility 8 4.4 Larger/multigenerational families and adult children 1 3 2.2 Tenants who may not qualify 8 4.5 Sheltered housing 1 3 2.3 Accommodation choices 8 4.6 Homes fully adapted for wheelchair users 2.4 Offers to the offsites 8 /those who need specially designed homes 2.5 Refusals 9 due to physical disabilities 14 2.6 Right to return for residents 4.7 Surplus homes in a phase 14 of Pennethorne House 9 2.7 Dight to voture notice 0
+MOVES TO NEW BUILD HOMES IN THE REGENERATED SCHEMES THE SCHEMES 4 3.1 Eligibility DEVELOPMENT PHASING PLANS 3.2 Tenants who may not qualify WINSTANLEY AND YORK ROAD 3.3 Accommodation choices 1.
+EARLY MOVES 1.1 Eligibility 3.4 Offers to the replacement new build home as the published phasing plan 1.2 Tenants who may not qualify for an early move 6 3.5 Refusals 1.3 Area and accommodation choices 6 4.
+MEETING ASSESSED NEED - EARLY MOVES, 1.4 Offers AND NEW BUILD HOMES 1.5 Refusals2.
+FIRST PHASE MOVES FOR RESIDENTS OF PENNETHORNE HOUSE TO IDENTIFIED "OFF SITES" 4.1 Size of accommodation and bedrooms required 4.2 Medical circumstances 4.3 Under occupation 2.1 Eligibility 8 4.4 Larger/multi-generational families and adult children 2.2 Tenants who may not qualify 8 4.5 Sheltered housing 2.3 Accommodation choices2.4 Offers to the offsites2.5 Refusals 4.6 Homes fully adapted for wheelchair users /those who need specially designed homes due to physical disabilities 2.6 Right to return for residents of Pennethorne House 9 4.7 Surplus homes in a phase